Get my best tips to smooth legato playing on the acoustic guitar.

 When you perform the tapping or hammering motion, your finger movement must be swift, with a focus on speed and finger accuracy.
 If your finger arrives too slowly on the fretboard, you will stop the string vibrating before the next note sounds.

-Factors that can affect your hammer-on finger being too slow are: hesitation, starting too far away from the fretboard, and bad hand placement.
+Some factors that can affect your hammer-on finger being too slow are:

 Bestseller